Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 Notes :
-1. "We will be using a standard version of ArduPilot but a custom plugin for Gazebo, until the gazebo plugin gets merged into Gazebo-master.
+1. "We will be using a standard version of ArduPilot but with a custom plugin for Gazebo, until the gazebo plugin gets merged into Gazebo-master.
 This plugin can be used with or without ROS integration."
 2. "MAVROS is a ROS “node” that can convert between ROS topics and MAVLink messages allowing ArduPilot vehicles to communicate with ROS."
 3. About SITL : SITL allows you to run ArduPilot on your PC directly, without any special hardware.
 It takes advantage of the fact that ArduPilot is a portable autopilot that can run on a very wide variety of platforms.
-When running in SITL the sensor data comes from a flight dynamics model in a flight simulator.
+When running in SITL the sensor data come from a flight dynamics model in a flight simulator.
 Is only in 2D but has many sensors : GPS, wind, barometer, avoidance, fence, vibrations...

 ### More projects :